Kikoku/web-integration-api-docs/source/includes/_locations.md

 (WIAPI => {
   const API = new WIAPI('test-integration'); // Note: Replace 'test-integration' with your actual integration identifier.
   API.insert('secondary-content', (elem, meta) => {
-    // This element is the a secondairy content container on vehicle details pages roughly 2/3 of the way down.
+    // This element is the a secondary content container on vehicle details pages roughly 2/3 of the way down.
-    // It may also be added custom two one or two stand-alone pages on the website.
+    // It may also be added custom to one or more standalone pages on the website.
   });
 })(window.DDC.API);
 ```